-- 1. The total number of credits for exemptions and courses completed outside the degree programme to be included in the degree programme may not exceed 40. - 2.
-Courses successfully completed elsewhere will only be included in the programme if they were completed during the period in which the student was enrolled in the degree programme.
+- 1. The total number of credits for exemptions and courses and/or components completed outside the degree programme to be included in the degree programme cannot exceed 40. - Courses successfully completed elsewhere can only be included in the programme after approval by the Board of Examiners, and only if they were completed during the period in which the student was enrolled in the degree programme.